What’s the difference between marble and granite?

 Can I use limestone in my kitchen?

-Like marble, we recommend avoiding the use of limestone in kitchens.
-Polished limestone is highly susceptible to surface changes or damage from kitchen acids including citrus juices, vinegars, mustards, and so forth.
+Like marble, polished limestone is highly susceptible to surface changes or damage from kitchen acids including citrus juices, vinegars, mustards, and so forth.
 Unsealed, some of the more porous limestones can be subject to stains.
 If the limestone is polished or semi-polished, you will see a rough spot where the substance sat on the stone.
+Limestone can scratch easily as well.

 Back to Top ↑